opendatamesh-initiative/odm-specification-dpdescriptor/versions/1.0.0-DRAFT.md

    "field": [ 1, 2, 3 ]
 }
 ```
-All field names in the specification are **case sensitive**.
+All field names in the specification are **case-sensitive**.
-This includes all fields that are used as keys in a map, except where explicitly noted that keys are **case insensitive**.
+This includes all fields that are used as keys in a map, except where explicitly noted that keys are **case-insensitive**.

 The schema exposes two types of fields: Fixed fields, which have a declared name, and Patterned fields, which declare a regex pattern for the field name.

 Patterned fields MUST have unique names within the containing object.

-In order to preserve the ability to round-trip between YAML and JSON formats, YAML version [1.2](https://yaml.org/spec/1.2/spec.html) is RECOMMENDED along with some additional constraints:
+To preserve the ability to round-trip between YAML and JSON formats, YAML version [1.2](https://yaml.org/spec/1.2/spec.html) is RECOMMENDED along with some additional constraints:

 - Tags MUST be limited to those allowed by the [JSON Schema ruleset](https://yaml.org/spec/1.2/spec.html#id2803231).
 - Keys used in YAML maps MUST be limited to a scalar string, as defined by the [YAML Failsafe schema ruleset](https://yaml.org/spec/1.2/spec.html#id2802346).